 - using a humidifier to add moisture to the air

-- sucking on ice chips or throat lozenges to soothe the throat
+- sucking on throat lozenges to soothe the throat

 - gargling with salt water

 - drinking warm beverages, such as tea, lemon water, or broth

 A person can reduce the risk of contracting or transmitting pharyngitis and other infections by: